-The first edition of an email-based newsletter for the National Clean Plant Network has been released, and the feature article spotlights hop growers' commitment to virus-tested planting material.
-To sign up for the newsletter, visit National Clean Plant Network and sign up to be added to the distribution list.
+An email-based newsletter for the National Clean Plant Network is available.
+Visit National Clean Plant Network and sign up to be added to the distribution list.

-Learn more about the Clean Plant Center Northwest (CPCNW) hop program below, or learn more about them by visiting the CPCNW website.
+Learn more about the Clean Plant Center Northwest (CPCNW) by visiting the CPCNW website, including:

 While several plant viruses can infect hop plants, the disease of greatest concern is caused by hop stunt viroid.
 This disease, first spotted in Pacific Northwest hop yards in 2004, stunts the growth of hop bines, reducing yield and quality.
 By 2005 evidence suggests the disease spread through new plants propagated from hop stunt infected plants.